Bears-R-Us/arkouda/training/COMPARISON.md

 <a id="ind"></a>
 ### Indexing
 Arkouda and `Numpy` support a wide range of indexing.
 The API here is virtually identical except for array indexing due to Arkouda requiring a `pdarray`.
-Indexing formats supported are `integer`, `slice`, `array`, and `boolean`.
+Indexing formats supported are `integer`, `slice`, `integer array`, and `boolean array`.

 *NOTE: For `boolean` indexing the boolean array provided must be the same size as the array being indexed.*